The Howard Bison’s hopes for a dream basketball season have turned into a nightmare

 Aug.
 6: Purdue starter transfers in

-Eastern announces he would spend his final year of eligibility at Howard and would apply for a hardship waiver in hopes of participating in the 2020-21 season.
+Eastern, a 6-foot-7 guard who started 27 games for Purdue last season, announces he would spend his final year of eligibility at Howard and would apply for a hardship waiver in hopes of participating in the 2020-21 season.

 Aug.
 14: The Bison return to the District